Fujifilm X-H1 vs Leica S2

 One feature that differentiates the X-H1 and the S2 is in-body image stabilization (IBIS).
-The X-H1 reduces the risk of handshake-induced blur with all attached lenses, while the S2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The X-H1 reduces the risk of handshake-induced blur with all attached lenses, while the S2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-H1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).